Al-Qabu

-Al-Qabu (القبو, "the vault, or cellar"), was a Palestinian Arab village in the Jerusalem Subdistrict.
+Al-Qabu (القبو, "the vault, or cellar") was a Palestinian Arab village in the Jerusalem Subdistrict.
 The name is an Arabic variation of the site's original Roman name, and the ruins of a church there are thought to date to the era of Byzantine or Crusader rule over Palestine.

 Al-Qabu was depopulated on 22–23 October 1948, following the 1948 Arab-Israeli War.
 Following Israel's establishment, homes in the village were blown up by Israeli troops in May 1949 and in 1950, the moshav of Mevo Beitar was founded on the village lands.

 Location

 Situated on a hilltop that sloped downward steeply on three sides, to the south lay a secondary road that linked al-Qabu to the highway between Bayt Jibrin and Jerusalem which lay at a distance of about 1.5 km.

 History

 During the period of Roman rule over Palestine, the place was known as Qobi or Qobia.
+It is mentioned in the Copper Scroll and the Babylonian Talmud.
 The village had a spring, and was located at the tenth milestone on the road constructed between Bayt Jibrin and Jerusalem under emperor Hadrian.
-The Arabic name of the Palestinian village, al-Qabu, was a modification of the earlier Roman name.
+The Arabic name of the Palestinian village, al-Qabu, was a modification of the ancient name.

 A ruined church by the village was visited by a team from the Survey of Western Palestine in 1873, and they determined that it appeared to date to the period of the Crusades, while other researchers, such as Reverend Dom M. Gisler, OSB in 1939, have determined that it dates to the Byzantine era.
+A 2001 excavation conducted on behalf of the Israeli Antiquities Authority concluded that the church was constructed in two phases, the first during the Byzantine period and the second during the Crusader period, from which some wall paintings have survived.